DylanJohnston/GmodSL2_complementary_code/README.md

 ### How to use

 K-theory-GmodSL2.ipynb is a file format to be used within a Jupyter Notebook.
-The code was produced here as it was the easiest way to work with SageMath on my windows machine.
-To use, download the .ipynb file, open it on a Jupyter Notebook with a sagemath kernel. **This was origianlly run using SageMath-9.2**, however I see no reason why other versions would not work out of the box.
+The code was produced here as it was the easiest way to work with SageMath on my Windows machine.
+To use, download the .ipynb file, open it on a Jupyter Notebook with a sagemath kernel. **This was originally run using SageMath-9.2**, however I see no reason why other versions would not work.
+Note that the LiE package may need to be downloaded and installed as it is not a standard package.

 ### A final note

-The time-consuming part of the code is retreiving the fundamental characters for the given group $G$ and extracting their coefficients and exponents into a format which can be used later in the code.
+The time-consuming part of the code is retrieving the fundamental characters for the given group $G$ and extracting their coefficients and exponents into a format which can be used later in the code.
 This part of the code is executed after you state the group $G$ and before you are asked to state how $H \in \mathfrak{sl}_2(\mathbb{C})$ acts on the simple roots.

 Once $\mathbb{F}[x]/(I_u \otimes \mathbb{F})$ is printed you will be asked if you wish to give another list of action of $H \in \mathfrak{sl}_2(\mathbb{C})$ on the simple roots of $G$ i.e. do the calculation again for another copy of $SL_2 \subset G$. 'n' is for no and will stop the code, typing anything else (including 'N') will run the code again and prompt you for the new list and characteristic